dhis2/dhis2-docs/src/implementation/data-elements-and-custom-dimensions.md

 to aggregate related data elements together.
 We might be interested in determining the total number of communicable and non-communicable diseases from a morbidity data set.
-A data element group set could be created with two groups: "Communicalble diseases" and "Non-communicable diseases".
+A data element group set could be created with two groups: "Communicable diseases" and "Non-communicable diseases".
 Data elements could be placed into each of these groups.

 During a pivot table analysis, the data elemement group set could be